 Year’s end, all

-Together we will meditate, reflect and share devotional practice in the presence of beautiful shrines.
+Together, we will meditate, be with the landscape and share devotional practice in the presence of beautiful shrines.
 We will open to the depths of mindfulness and metta.
-We thus begin to let go of our busy lives, together with the tension and stream of thoughts that can build up the deluded sense of self and take us away from how things truly are.
-An important part of our practice will be letting go, relaxing and simply being with our experience.
+An important part of our practice will also be relaxing and simply being with our experience.
+We thus begin to let go of our busy lives, together with the tension and mental proliferation that take us away from how things more truly are and from how we more deeply are.
+Supported by special ritual, this retreat is also an opportunity to reflect on the old year, to move on from what might be burdensome and to open to appreciation, gratitude and beauty.

 It is surely one of the very best ways to begin the New Year.